BlackBerry – A Familiar Name But Totally Revamped Business

 I’m pretty sure that the majority of you didn’t bet on BlackBerry stock to outperform Apple.

 In my case, I have been bullish on BlackBerry ever since John Chen took over in 2013.
-I was cautiously confident Chen could work his magic as he did when he turned Sybase around in the late 1990s and sold the company for billions.
+I was cautiously confident that Chen could work his magic as he did when he turned Sybase around in the late 1990s and sold the company for billions.

 BB Stock Rebounds on Transformation to Software

 BlackBerry is no longer known for its smartphones, albeit its devices are largely sold in some emerging markets.